Dynamic Game Semantics: Introduction

 \if0 From the opposite, ``semantics-first'' point of view, $\mathcal{TDG}$ \emph{per se} can be seen as a mathematical model of computation in the same sense as \emph{Turing machines} \cite{turing1936computable} that captures syntactic practice.
 Seeing the literature, Turing machines, for instance, are the first syntax-independent model of computation, but their computational processes are too \emph{low-level} to match those of programming languages; the \emph{$\mathit{\lambda}$-calculus} \cite{church1936unsolvable,church1940formulation} is the origin of functional programming, and so it is rather \emph{syntactic}. \fi

-Next, the idea of exhibiting ``intermediate moves'' in the composition of strategies is \emph{nothing new}; there are game-semantic approaches \cite{dimovski2005data,greenland2005game,blum2008concrete,ong2006model} that give such moves an official status.
-However, since their aims are to develop a tool for program verification, they do not study in depth mathematical structures thereof, give an intensional game semantics that follows the usual \emph{categorical} semantics of type theories \cite{pitts2001categorical,crole1993categories,jacobs1999categorical}, or formulate a \emph{step-by-step} hiding process.
-Therefore, our contribution for this point is to study categorical structures of games and strategies when we do not a priori hide ``intermediate moves'' and generalize the standard categorical semantics of computation in such a way that satisfies DCPs.
+Next, the idea of exhibiting `intermediate moves' in the composition of strategies is \emph{nothing new}; there are game-semantic approaches \cite{dimovski2005data,greenland2005game,ong2006model} that give such moves an official status.
+However, because their aims are rather to develop a tool for program analysis and verification, they do not study in depth mathematical structures thereof, give an intensional game semantics that refines the standard categorical semantics or formulate a \emph{step-by-step} `hiding' process.
+Therefore, our contribution for this point is to study algebraic structures of games and strategies when we do not a priori `hide intermediate moves' and refine the standard categorical semantics in such a way that satisfies DCPs.

-Also, there are several different approaches to model dynamics of computation by \emph{2-categories} \cite{baez2010physics,seely1987modelling,mellies2005axiomatic}.
-In these papers, however, the horizontal composition of 1-cells is the \emph{normalizing} one, which is why the structure is 2-categories rather than bicategories\footnote{Otherwise, unit law does not strictly hold.}.
-Also, their 2-cells are rewriting, not external equivalence like ours; note that 2-cells in a bicategory cannot interpret rewriting unless the horizontal composition of 1-cells is normalizing simply because associativity of non-normalizing composition of 1-cells with respect to such rewriting 2-cells does not hold\footnote{It is because we cannot have a ``rewriting'' between 1-cells $(f;g);h$ and $f;(g;h)$.}.
-Thus, although their motivations are similar to ours, our \emph{bicategorical} model of computation seems a novel one, which interprets application of terms via non-normalizing composition, extensional equivalence of terms by 2-cells and rewriting by an equipped operation on 1-cells.
-Moreover, their frameworks are just categorical, while we have instantiated our bicategorical model by game semantics.
+Also, there are several approaches to model dynamics of computation by \emph{2-categories} \cite{seely1987modelling,hilken1996towards,mellies2005axiomatic}.
+In these papers, however, the horizontal composition of 1-cells is the \emph{normalizing} one, which is why the structure is 2-categories rather than bicategories.\footnote{N.b., the unit law \emph{on the nose} does not hold if the composition is non-normalizing.} In addition, the 2-cells of their 2-categories are rewriting, while the 2-cells of our bicategory are the external equivalence between 1-cells; note that 2-cells in a bicategory cannot interpret rewriting unless the horizontal composition is normalizing since associativity of non-normalizing composition with respect to such 2-cells does not hold.\footnote{N.b., there is no rewriting between 1-cells $(f;g);h$ and $f;(g;h)$ if the composition is non-normalizing.} Thus, although their motivations are similar to ours, our \emph{bicategorical} approach seems novel, interpreting an application of terms by non-normalizing composition, the extensional equivalence of terms by 2-cells and rewriting by the hiding operation $\mathcal{H}$.
+Moreover, their frameworks are categorical, while we instantiate our categorical model by game semantics.
+Furthermore, neither of the previous work establishes a DCP.